NguyenPhuongNghi/Customer-Churn-Analysis/README.md

 - Churn rates varies geographically and the state with the highest churn rates is California (63.24%)
 ### Page 2: Analyze Churn rates by Age, Payment Method and Contract type
 ![alt](https://github.com/NguyenPhuongNghi/Customer-Churn-Analysis/blob/main/photo/Screenshot%202025-05-28%20152442.png?raw=true)
-#### By Age Group:
-- The largest customer segments appear to be in the middle age ranges (20s to 50s).
-- The churn rates show a generally increasing trend with age, particularly noticeable in the 70-80 age group.
-This suggests that older customers might be more likely to churn.

 #### By Payment Method:
 - Direct Debit has the highest number of customers (55.36%), followed by Credit Card (39.09%) and then Paper Check (5.55%).
 - Paper Check has the highest churn rates (38.01%), followed by Direct Debit (34.49%) and Credit Card (14.46%).
 This might be due to the inconvenience of Paper Check